cncf/tag-security/assessments/projects/thanos/self-assessment.md

 the same question.

 ###### Victoria Metrics

 VictoriaMetrics is a fast, cost-effective and  scalable monitoring solution and time series database.
-VictoriaMetrics began as an alternative long term remote storage TSDB for Prometheus.

 Key differences:
-* Architecture- Thanos has a modular system with several components that each have different functions.
-This system provides functionality.
-VictoriaMetrics has single node and cluster versions.
-Victoriametrics provide simplicity and ease of deployment.
-* Storage- Thanos uses TSDB.
-VictoriaMetrics is more storage effeicent due to having its own custom storage and compression algorithms.
-*  Query language- Thanos uses PromQL just like Prometheus.
-VictoriaMetrics uses metricsQl which is baskwards compatible with PromQL.
-* High Avaliability and Reliability: Thanos relies on  object storage for long term data and has replication features in other components; this provides high availability.
-VictoriaMetrics has a cluster version and stores its data on local storage which provides high availability and redundancy.
-* Downsampling & retention: Both Thanos & VM \\\\\\\\\, the specifics of each may vary.
-* Integration: Thanos integrates closely with Prometheus and can integrate with Grafana.VictoriaMetrics implements MetricsQL - query language inspired by PromQL.
-MetricsQL is backwards-compatible with PromQL, so Grafana dashboards backed by Prometheus data source should work the same after switching from Prometheus to VictoriaMetrics.
-* Performance: Both Thanos and VictoriaMetrics handle large workloads seamlessly.
-Some prefer Thanos since it has a modular architecture that can be customized for specific setups.
-Some prefer VictoriaMetrics and believe that it's faster, more resource-effecient and uses CPU and disk space better.
+VictoriaMetrics(VM) offers a single node and cluster version, which provides simplicity and ease of deployment, while Thanos has a modular system with  several distinct components.
+VM has its own custom storage and compression algorithms, while Thanos uses TSDB.
+VictoriaMetrics uses metricsQL, while Thanos uses PromQL.
+Thanos relies on object storage and replication, while VictoriaMetrics has a cluster version and stores its data on local storage.
+Both systems offer downsampling and customizable retention policies.
+In terms of performance, both systems handle large workloads seamlessly; with Thanos being prefered by some for its modular customizable through and VictoriaMetrics being prefered by others for its speed, resource efficiency, and utilization of CPU and disk space.

 Sources:
 [Thanos vs. VictoriaMetrics](https://last9.io/blog/thanos-vs-victoriametrics/)